A Look into: HTML5 Datalist

 • elem-datalist under the Non-core detects

-Now, let’s open the HTML document where we add the <datalist> element and add the Modernizr library we have just downloaded in the <head> section.
+Now, open the HTML document where the <datalist> element is added and include the Modernizr library just downloaded in the <head> section.

 <script src="js/modernizr.js" type="text/javascript"></script>

-After adding Modernizr, we can test the browser whether it supports datalist element with the script below.
+After adding Modernizr, test if the browser supports the datalist element with the script below:

 alert('This browser does not support HTML5 datalist element, so we will load the polyfills');